 dignity; appreciation; self-confidence;

-mastery of one's self and one's
+mastery of one's self and

 |Dawn Cove Abbey